Pros and Cons of Moving to Italy

 PRO: Cheap and tasty food

 The Italians have the most amazing supermarkets.
 Even the smallest supermarket in the smallest town has an incredible spread of fruit, vegetables, meat and cheese.
-The things you'd expect to see in your gourmet deli back home are cheap and plentiful in Italy.
-And the quality is exceptional.
+The things you'd expect to see in your gourmet deli back home are cheap and plentiful in Italy, and the quality is exceptional.
 Strict food laws prevent the excessive use of preservatives or colourings.
-Fanta soft drink, for example, is a natural shade of yellow rather than the vibrant orange you're used to.
+Fanta soft drink, for example, is a natural shade of yellow rather than the vibrant orange you might be used to.

 CON: Expensive amenities